A Survey on 3D Gaussian Splatting: 3D Gaussian Splatting: Principles

 \subsection{Rendering with Learned 3D Gaussians}

-Consider a scene represented by (millions of) optimized 3D Gaussians.
+Consider a scene represented by optimized 3D Gaussians.
 The objective is to generate an image from a specified camera pose.
-Recall that NeRFs approach this task through computationally demanding volumetric ray-marching,

-sampling 3D space points per pixel.
+Recall that NeRFs approach this task through volumetric ray-marching, sampling 3D space points per pixel.
 Such a paradigm struggles with high-resolution image synthesis, failing to achieve real-time rendering, especially for platforms with limited computing resources~\cite{kerbl20233d}.
 By contrast, 3D GS begins by projecting these 3D Gaussians onto a pixel-based image plane, a process termed ``splatting''~\cite{zwicker2001ewa,zwicker2002ewa} (\cf Fig.~\ref{fig:fig_nerf_3dgs}b).
 Afterwards, 3D GS sorts these Gaussians and computes the value for each pixel.
 As shown in Fig.~\ref{fig:fig_nerf_3dgs}, the rendering of NeRFs and 3D GS can be viewed as an inverse process of each other.
 In what follows, we begin with the definition of a 3D Gaussian, which is the minimal element of the scene representation in 3D GS.
 Next, we describe how these 3D Gaussians can be used for differentiable rendering.
 Finally, we introduce the acceleration technique used in 3D GS, which is the key to fast rendering.

-$\bullet$~\textbf{Properties of 3D Gaussian.} A 3D Gaussian is characterized by its center (position) $\bm{\mu}$, opacity $\alpha$, 3D covariance matrix $\bm{\Sigma}$, and color $c$. $c$ is represented by spherical harmonics for view-dependent appearance.
+$\bullet$~\textbf{Properties of 3D Gaussian.} A 3D Gaussian is characterized by its center $\bm{\mu}$, opacity $\alpha$, 3D covariance matrix $\bm{\Sigma}$, and color $c$. $c$ is represented by spherical harmonics (SH) coefficients to model view-dependent appearance.
+Unlike a static RGB value, SH functions allow the color to vary based on the viewing angle.
+This enables the representation to capture non-Lambertian effects, such as specular highlights and lighting variations, by evaluating the SH coefficients with the specific view direction during rendering.
 All the properties are learnable and optimized through back-propagation.

 $\bullet$~\textbf{Frustum Culling.} Given a specified camera pose, this step determines which 3D Gaussians are outside the camera's frustum.
 By doing so, 3D Gaussians outside the given view will not be involved in the subsequent computation.